AppPETs/developer-guidelines/ImplementationPhase.md

 Compiler warnings MUST be treated as errors and removed from the source code before the application is released.
 Activation of the corresponding compiler flags varies depending on the compiler used.

-During iOS application code compiling using LLVM, the compiler switches "-wall" and "-werror" are affected.
+During iOS application code compiling using LLVM, the compiler switches `-wall` and `-werror` are affected.
 Furthermore, before the iOS application is released, the source code MUST be analyzed using the Clang Static Analyzer, and any error messages found during the source code analysis must be addressed accordingly.

-During Android application code compiling using the Eclipse Java Compiler (EJC), the compiler switch "-err:all" is affected.
+During Android application code compiling using the Eclipse Java Compiler (EJC), the compiler switch `-err:all` is affected.

-During Windows Phone application code compiling using Microsoft Visual Studio 2013, the compiler switch "/WX" is affected.
+During Windows Phone application code compiling using Microsoft Visual Studio 2013, the compiler switch `/WX` is affected.

 ## Implementing Third-Party modules